MontiCore/cd4analysis/docs/GettingStarted.md

 ## Inspect the class diagram

 The CD4Code generator helps to generate Java code from class diagrams.
-It supports easy integration within gradle projects, but also as a one-shot generation tool.
+It supports easy integration within Gradle projects, but also as a one-shot generation tool.
 The CD4Code generator processes class diagrams that are stored in files.
 The CD4Code generator will process all `.cd` files in these directories and generate Java code based on the class diagrams defined in these files.
 Each CD contains packages, classes, attributes,